WizeEveryWhere/OpenWize-Up/docs/welcome.rst

    The Wize'Up connected to its base board

 Wize'Up integrates an STM32L451 MCU with 512kB of Flash memory and 128kB of RAM.
-The RF part is dedicated to the ADF7030-1 transciver IC from Analog Device.
+The RF part is dedicated to the ADF7030-1 transceiver IC from Analog Device.

-OpenWize'Up is based on OpenWize, an implementation of the Wize IoT protocol dedicated to the exploitation of the 169 Mhz frequency band.
+OpenWize'Up is based on OpenWize, an implementation of the Wize IoT protocol dedicated to the exploitation of the 169 MHz frequency band.
 The local communication is provided by an AT command  (`Wize'Up AT Specification`_) on a UART peripheral.

 .. *****************************************************************************